-this is certainly the most important.
-What to choose between natural down insulation and synthetic insulation?
+Insulation is certainly the most important criterion in your purchase.
+What to choose between a down jacket with natural insulation and a synthetic insulation?

-Down is a natural material made from duck or goose.
+Down is a natural material from duck or goose.
 Down has a much higher insulating and compressive power than synthetic.
-The insulation of down is linked to its capacity to inflate.
+The insulation of down is related to its swelling power.
 The more air down inflates, the warmer it will be.
 This loft is measured in cuin (cubic inch) or fil power.
 The higher the cuin, the warmer it will be.

-In both cases, the down jackets are as warm as each other, but the second one will be lighter and more compressible.
-We talk about warmth index in the tests of down jackets and of sleeping bags.
+In both cases, the down jackets are as warm as each other, but the second one is lighter and more compressible.
+We talk about warmth index in the tests of down jackets andsleeping bags.
 Obviously, the better the feather, the more expensive the down jacket.

 There are 3 categories of down jackets:

-- 200 to 300g of down: winter and high altitude down jacket, for sub-zero temperatures
+200 to 300g of down: winter down jacket and high altitude down jacket, for negative temperatures

 Another point to keep in mind is the down/feather ratio.
-While the feather is essential to stabilize the down, the more down there is, the warmer and more compressible the down jacket will be, but it will be more sensitive to humidity.
-Ratios generally vary from 85/15, up to 95/5 for top-of-the-range products, i.e. 95% down and 5% feather.
+If the feather is essential to stabilize the down, the more down there is, the warmer and more compressible the down jacket will be, but it will be more sensitive to humidity.
+Ratios generally vary from 85/15, up to 95/5 for top-of-the-line products, i.e. 95% down and 5% feather.

 Moisture being the main enemy of down, more and more down jackets are treated to be hydrophobic.

-The competition is serious among synthetic insulation manufacturers.
+The competition is serious among manufacturers of synthetic insulation.
 All of them have their own technologies and innovations, and all of them claim to have unequalled properties.
-However, there are some renowned manufacturers of synthetic insulation such as Primaloft or Polartec (made from recycled plastic bottles)
+However, there are manufacturers of great renown in synthetic insulation such as Primaloft or Polartec (made from recycled plastic bottles)

-- PrimaLoft Eco: less warm than the One and Sport, but ecological, made from 100% recycled bottles
+PrimaLoft Eco: less warm than the One and Sport, but ecological, made of 100% recycled bottles

 Synthetic insulation is made of polyester filaments that mimic the loft of down.
 It would be simplistic to say that synthetic is worse than down.
 Less compressible than down, synthetic keeps its thermal properties even in wet weather!
 Synthetic is less fragile, less afraid of water and above all, it is much more economical.
 It just has different properties.